krakend/krakend-documentation/endpoints/rate-limit.md

 When a single user connected to an endpoint exceeds their `client_max_rate,` KrakenD starts rejecting connections with a status code `429 Too Many Requests` and enables a [Spike Arrest](/docs/throttling/spike-arrest/) policy.

+Each client's counter is stored in memory only for the time needed to deliver the traffic restriction properly.
+The needed time is calculated automatically based on your configuration, and we call this time the **TTL**.
+A specific routine (or more) deletes outdated counters during runtime.
+See micro-optimizations below for more details.

 Example:

 ```json